When Can I Sue for Defamation of Character & Punitive Damages?

 What's Your Thoughts?

 If you enjoyed this article, or you found it useful or inspiring, please consider sharing it, giving it a vote up, a rating, like it, bookmark it, add a comment, or whatever you'd like.
-Thanks for sharing and for your feedback, I greatly appreciate it as it helps me to improve my writing so that it is more enjoyable for you
+Thanks for sharing and for your feedback, I greatly appreciate it as it helps me to improve my writing so that it is more enjoyable and helpful for you.
+Also be sure to check out my homepage Melting Pot of How to linked on my profile for other interesting articles.
+Thanks for reading and much love to you.

 Do you plan to sue for defamation of character and slander now that you know what is needed to have a successful lawsuit?